 Holy Cross High School is a Catholic high school with a mission to assist parents in the academic, spiritual, and social development of their children.
 As a Catholic high school, we believe that education aims to develop the whole person.
-It is our belief that education within our Catholic Tradition must be characterized by Gospel values and prayer.
+It is our belief that Catholic education must be characterized by Gospel values and prayer.